esamattis/backbone.viewmaster/README.md

 the view definition.
 This is because they all take a CSS selector as the first argument and because the CSS selectors are very implementation specific details of your view.
-If you need to set the view from the outside create a setter method for it to keep your views encapsulated and maintainable.
+If you need to set the view from the outside create a setter method for it to keep your views modular and maintainable.

 Backbone 0.9.9 and later has a [listenTo][] method on every event emitter object.
 This should be always used in views instead of the [on][] method.
 Using